Managerial economics: Analytical Methods used in Managerial Economics

-By taking the derivative of a function the maximum and minimum values of the function are very easily determined by setting the derivative equal to zero, an example of this is finding a quantity of production that maximizes the profit of the firm.
+By taking the derivative of a function, the maximum and minimum values of the function are easily determined by setting the derivative equal to zero.
+This can be applied to a production function to find the quantity of production that maximizes the profit of the firm.
 This concept is important for managers to understand in order to minimize costs or maximize profits.

-The main applications of mathematical models:
+The main applications of mathematical models are: